-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gude is shown as a purple triangle. (analysis methodology)
+Gude is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Gude sponsored bills primarily in these issue areas:

 Government Operations and Politics (30%) Private Legislation (14%) Housing and Community Development (13%) Taxation (11%) Crime and Law Enforcement (9%) Energy (8%) International Affairs (7%) Public Lands and Natural Resources (7%)

 - H.Res.
 1588 (94th): Resolution to amend the Rules of the House of Representatives to create …